PTC-Academic/LEGO-Spatial-Computing-Project/Documentation/2-Downloads.md

 * For Windows, check the box that says “Automatically install the necessary tools.
 Note that this will also install Chocolatey.
 A script will pop-up in a new window after the new installation completes.”

 ## Step 7: Python 3.7
 Python is an object-oriented programming language.
 It is used when connecting Vuforia Spatial Toolbox to the SPIKE Prime Hub.
-No changes will need to be made in Python, but the software needs to be downloaded in order to run the _initialize.py_ file in the _vuforia-spatial-edge-server_ folder.
+No changes will need to be made in Python, but the so ftware needs to be downloaded in order to run the _initialize.py_ file in the _vuforia-spatial-edge-server_ folder.

 1. If you don't already have Python installed [Download Python 3.7[(https://www.python.org/downloads/release/python-379/)
 2. Read the instructions on the page and scroll down to the different downloads at the bottom.